iimez/lllms/README.md

 Libraries and server to build AI applications doing local inference in node.
 Use it within your application, or as a microservice.
 Adapters to [llama.cpp](https://github.com/ggerganov/llama.cpp/) via [node-llama-cpp](https://github.com/withcatai/node-llama-cpp) and [gpt4all](https://github.com/nomic-ai/gpt4all).
 And [transformers.js](https://github.com/xenova/transformers.js/) using [ONNX](https://github.com/microsoft/onnxruntime/tree/main/js#onnxruntime-node)!

 The project includes a model resource pool, an inference queue and a HTTP API server.
 Model file management is abstracted away as much as possible - configure a URL and go.
-Especially useful for quick model evaluations and experiments (in JavaScript), small-scale chatbots, resource efficient local assistants, or any applications where private & offline are interesting criteria.
+This package is useful for quick model evaluations and experiments (in JavaScript), small-scale chatbots, resource efficient assistants on edge devices, or any applications where private & offline are interesting criteria.
 For other - not node-based solutions - check out the [related solutions](#related-solutions) section.

 ⚠️ This package is currently in beta.
 APIs may change.
 Things may break.
 [Help is welcome](#contributing).